nananananate/guatemala-missions/_posts/2021-06-04-end-of-an-era.md

 ### 🤝🏽 Support

 I have greatly appreciated everyone who reached out to me over email, Instagram, messenger, text, email, snail mail, and even on Discord!
-Also thank you for all of my generous donors and prayer warriors!
+Also thank you for all of my generous donors and prayer warriors 💯💯💯💯💯.

 I am about 50% funded right now.
 To see how you can support our team, checkout the ![home page](http://missions.tisuela.com/).